-This week marks a staggering 20 years since the first Tony Hawk’s Pro Skater game was released.
-More than being just a gateway to skateboarding, what Tony Hawk and his roster of misfits accidentally created was a porthole to a world of alternative music – a method of slipping punk, rock and hip hop directly through your TV.
+Just over 20 years since the first Tony Hawk’s Pro Skater game was unleashed onto the world, it is being re-released along with the second instalment for the current generation of consoles.
+More than being just a gateway to skateboarding, what Tony Hawk and his roster of misfits accidentally created all those years ago was a porthole to a world of alternative music – a method of slipping punk, rock and hip hop directly through your TV.
 And the more hours we played it, the more the likes of Goldfinger, Primus, Dead Kennedys, Suicidal Tendencies became etched into our souls.
 Now, two decades on, we might not be able to remember where we left our keys, but we can sure as hell recite all the words to Goldfinger’s Superman if it plays within earshot.

 To celebrate the corruption of a generation, we spoke to The Birdman himself, Tony Hawk, and the frontman of one of the bands most impacted by the game’s legacy, Goldfinger’s John Feldmann, to get the inside story of the accidental phenomenon that changed the face of alternative culture forever.

 Selecting The Songs

 Tony Hawk: “The soundtracks are very much inline with my music tastes and my history of growing up skating.
 Punk music was really closely associated with skating at the time and a lot of the songs on the soundtracks were songs that I heard growing up at skate parks.

 “I had more input on the first few games than any of them because there were no expectations, so we had a lot more freedom to be experimental.
 I was just trying to make a soundtrack that I thought represented skate culture and the skate lifestyle.”